mrnithish/Justice_Lawyer-demo/README.md

 You can customize this project in several ways:

-- Add more features like secure payment processing.
+- Add more features like secure payment processing using razorpay or other methods.
 - Enhance the user interface with additional CSS and Bootstrap modifications.
 - Implement user authentication and authorization for more security.